blazej-bucha/graflab/README.md

 ![graflab-gui](img/gui.png)

-Too see a few simple aplications of GrafLab, you may visit [https://www.blazejbucha.com/#GrafLab](https://www.blazejbucha.com/#GrafLab).
+For a few simple applications of GrafLab, you may visit [https://www.blazejbucha.com/#GrafLab](https://www.blazejbucha.com/#GrafLab).